ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: SIMULATION RESULTS

 \subsection{Experimental Setting}

-There are 10 and 20 distributed workers to test each algorithm.
-The workers' execution time follows $\gamma-$distribution \cite{gamma}, which is a well-accepted model for task execution time naturally giving rise to stragglers.
-The dataset is CIFAR-10, consisting of 50,000 training images and 10,000 validation images.
-The neural network has two convolutional layers and three fully connected layers.
-Each mini-batch size $B$ is set to be 32, the learning rate $\eta $ is $0.1$, and the number $U$ of local updates is set to be 10.
+For our experiments, we utilize the CIFAR-10 dataset, which consists of 50,000 training images and 10,000 validation images.
+The neural network architecture includes two convolutional layers and three fully connected layers.
+Each mini-batch size $B$ is set to 32, the learning rate $\eta$ is set to 0.1, and the number of local updates $U$ is set to 10.
+We conduct experiments in two scenarios, one with $N=10$ and the other with $N=20$.
+The execution times of the workers follow a $\gamma$-distribution \cite{gamma}, which is a commonly used model for task execution times and captures the presence of stragglers.